-Using the carbon intensity factors proposed for SAP 10, an oil boiler emits almost five times as much carbon as a ground source heat pump so there is absolutely no justification for their continued use when far more appealing options are available (and sensibly supported by a Government who understands these facts).
+Using the carbon intensity factors proposed for SAP 10, an oil boiler emits almost five times as much carbon as a ground source heat pump; there is absolutely no moral justification for their continued use when far more appealing options are available.
 And we haven’t even talked about air quality.
-Mr Rose can come back to the table if synthetic oils ever emerge to reduce the carbon emissions but the harsh reality for his sector is that other technologies are making bigger strides forward and will offer more compelling choices for those in fuel poverty and beyond.
-Climate change was caused by oil: oil will not be the saviour.”
+Should synthetic oils ever emerge to reduce the carbon emissions the debate has validity, but the harsh reality for the oil sector is that other technologies are making bigger strides forward and will offer more compelling choices for those in fuel poverty and beyond.
+Climate change was caused by oil: oil will not be the saviour.

 Industry experts added their support to Kensa’s dismissal of OFTEC’s claims:

 David Pearson of Star Renewable Energy replied to Kensa’s article orginally published by H&V News:

 Hard to add more than Simon already has other than to say that the real challenge is not to offer a better outcome than oil in the countryside but better than gas in the cities.